 Getting the Material to Stick

-When printing with TPE filaments, you may discover that it is quite challenging for it to stick to the build plate.
-To be able to get good adhesion to the print bed as well as to avoid any shrinkage, try adjusting the temperature of the print bed.
+When 3D printing with TPE filaments, you may discover that it is quite challenging for it to stick to the build plate.
+To be able to get good adhesion to the heated bed as well as to avoid any shrinkage, try adjusting the temperature of the print bed.

 It could be that the cause of unsuccessful adhesion is incorrect leveling or print beds that are not at the right temperature.
 So, try to adjust the temperature and see if there are any improvements to the adhesion.

-When there is build up of pressure in your extruder, you can expect that some extra filaments will be oozing out.
+When there is a build-up of pressure in your extruder, you can expect that some extra filaments will be oozing out.
 This will create a print that is stringy or messy.
 There are several factors that can cause this.
 It can be retraction settings, speed, or temperature.

 Now that you are aware of the challenges of 3D printing with flexible filaments, let us share with you some useful tips on how you can get good prints with TPE filaments.